taeoh-kim/Pytorch_Tutorial/1.Variable_and_Autograd/1.2.Tensor_Initialization/README.md

 ### 2. Numpy Usage

-You can make Tensor from Numpy and vice versa.
+You can make a Tensor from Numpy and vice versa.

 <p align="left"><img width="60%" src="img/ss_1.2_2.png"></p>